-I think it is so important for us to share our stories of survival, because it makes addiction human and real; and easier to overcome.
-I was honored to share my story in the recent publication of the book, Hearts and Scars: 10 Human Stories of Addiction.
-Please check it out (FREE on Amazon!!), and consider sharing your story in whatever way you feel comfortable.
+I think it is so important for us to share our stories of survival because it makes addiction human and real; and easier to overcome.
+I was honored to share my story in the book, Hearts and Scars: 10 Human Stories of Addiction.
+Please check it out and consider sharing your story in whatever way you feel comfortable.
 I won’t get mad if you keep quiet, but I promise it feels amazing to let it out.

 This post was submitted by Chrystal Comley.

 She blogs about her sobriety on her blog Sober Chrystal.

 - I Had a Miscarriage in Recovery and I Am Not Okay

 - Unpacking our Past to Face the Future

 - He Said I Wasn’t Good Enough – He Was Right